CEII/ceii.api.v2/README.md

 ### Commands for EF Core
 EF Core commands need flags in order to work properly, if you're inside root directory, then you always have to add `--project src/Ceii.Api.Data` flag at the end.
+You can run this in WSL2 or Powershell.

 - Create migration
   ```bash